-The technical analysis section of four utility analysts and one program manager determines the cost effectiveness of all Demand Side Management (DSM) programs including energy efficiency and demand response.
+The Technical Analysis section of four utility analysts and one program manager determines the cost effectiveness of all Demand Side Management (DSM) programs including energy efficiency and demand response.
 They identify potential for new DSM programs and track the impact on utility revenues.
-They review utility forecasts of energy, water and natural gas usage with focus on residential self-generation and rate design.
-Contact Taylor Thomas, Technical Analysis Program Manager, at 208-334-0363.
+They review utility forecasts of energy, water, and natural gas usage with focus on residential self-generation and rate design.